SanjeevDeori/Spotser/README.md

 Spotser is a premium home services platform designed to simplify everyday life by connecting users with reliable professionals across a range of household needs — from cleaning and repair to skilled services like electricians, maids, and cooks and many more services.

-Live Demo for testing (it is not the final version yet ): https://sptsr.vercel.app/
 ---

 ## 🚀 Features